nfisher23/nickolasfisher.com/content/blog/How-To-Upgrade-Kibana-using-Ansible.md

   become: yes
 ```

-We will need a couple of parameters, which I&#39;ve elected to keep in the **defaults/main.yml** file:
+We will need a couple of parameters, which I've elected to keep in the **defaults/main.yml** file:

 ```yaml
 ---